The account of Nepali meter is wealthy and

 Who is called Adi Kavi?

-The Sanskrit name of Adi Kavi means
+The ancient Indian language label of Adi Kavi means

 as Valmiki.